JkingYu/DiffExplorer/README.md

 - **Bilingual interface**: Switch between Chinese and English on the fly.
 - **Portable & self‑contained**: No installation of R or Python required – just unzip and run.
 - **Runs locally & Data privacy**: Your data never leaves your computer – no cloud upload, no privacy concerns.
+- **Transparent statistics**: Full decision trail (normality, variance, final test) exported in the result, with open-source R code.

+## Statistical Transparency

+- **Decision trail**: For every indicator, Shapiro-Wilk normality and Levene's homogeneity tests are performed.
+Results are saved in the `Normality` and `Levene` sheets.
+- **Final test recorded**: The `Results` sheet explicitly states the chosen test (e.g., Student's t, Welch t, Mann-Whitney U, ANOVA, SNK, Dunn+BH) in the `Test` column.
-- **Fully open-source**: The complete statistical R code is open-source, transparent, and reproducible.
+- **Fully reproducible**: The complete R code is open-source, so every P value can be audited and reproduced independently.

 ## Quick Start